maxharlow/newsagent/README.md

 ##### ► `find-and-replace`

 Looks for text and replaces it with something else.
-Expects text input, and outputs text unless `field` is specified.
+Expects text/text-array input unless `field` is specified, and outputs the same.

 * `find` The text to look for.
 * `replace` What to replace it with.